 Have you ever read my About Page here?
-Take a look at #6.
 Today is the day.
+Mission accomplished.

 “I started this blog because I have promised myself to follow in William’s light.
 This is just another example of me stepping out of my comfort zone.
 If it helps just one grieving parent celebrate their child’s life then my mission has been accomplished.”

 Krista Skinner is mom to Kyle, Molly and our donor hero, Aidan.
 Krista follows Good Grief Cook.
 Krista and her family hope to spread awareness about organ donation by sharing Aidan’s story.
 After Aidan died she became involved with The New England branch of Donate Life where she spoke about a family decision to donate Aidan’s organs.
 An honor followed when Boston Children’s hospital asked to share Aidan’s story as well.
 Krista wrote to me last week asking if I would be willing to share her story on the blog.
 She wrote, “I am giving you the link because your blog inspired me to share with others, and I hope you will read what you gave me the courage to write.”
 It’s an honor to celebrate Aidan Skinner here today.

 My blue-eyed boy: The decision to donate life

 Hot, humid air arrived that last week in June 2014.
 Our family was looking forward to a summer of entertaining, barbecuing and sharing our newly built patio with friends.
 Spending time as a family hiking, traveling or just hanging out at home was important to us.
 Aidan was ready to head off to a three-day goalie lacrosse camp.
 It was something he had begged to do all winter long.